Nitrokey/nitrokey-websmartcard/implementation.md

 ### Random (GENERATE_KEY)
 Random key generation follows the same path as from the hash, except that instead of the `key_data_raw` a randomized 32 bytes value is used, sourced from the device's HWRNG.
-Resulting KEYHANDLE can be stored off-device for the later use, e.g. locally in the browser (localStorage / cookie), or on a remote server.
+Resulting `KEYHANDLE` can be stored off-device for the later use, e.g. locally in the browser (localStorage / cookie), or on a remote server.

-See *From hash (GENERATE_KEY_FROM_DATA)* chapter for the full pseudocode.
+See *From hash (GENERATE_KEY_FROM_DATA)* chapter for the full pseudocode, specifically key wrapping.

 ```text
 # Device